Support Washington’s Future Physicians

 The Elson S. Floyd College of Medicine was founded on the vision of “inspiring people to solve problems in challenging health care environments.”
 To help realize that vision, the college is committed to developing connections between our students and the community in which they will train.

-In order to welcome, support, and orient our students, we are looking for families and individuals in the local communities of Everett, Spokane, the Tri-Cities, and Vancouver who would be willing to host a student during the six clinical campus weeks from September 2022 through April 2024.
+In order to welcome, support, and orient our students, we are looking for families and individuals in the local communities of Everett, Spokane, the Tri-Cities, and Vancouver who would be willing to host a student during their clinical campus weeks.

 Homestay Hosts in Everett, Tri-Cities and Vancouver will be assigned a student and will provide housing for them during each clinical campus week.
 In addition, they will be asked to plan activities or events during the clinical campus weeks to introduce their student to members of the community.
 Spokane Hosts will be listed in a Spokane Community Connection Directory for students to make connections.

 Community hosts introduce their student to community members over the course of the five Clinical Campus Weeks.
 These connections expand the student’s network in the local community.
 Although medical students have busy schedules during Clinical Campus Weeks, our hope is that the host and student can connect with a community or organization during this time.